wmluke/awesome-radio/README.md

 ## Deployment

-This project uses Github actions to deploy changes pushed to the `main` branch to fly.io.
+This project uses Github actions to deploy changes pushed to the `main` branch to [fly.io](https://fly.io).

 The deployment pipeline is defined in [.github/workflows/deploy.yml](.github/workflows/deploy.yml) and [fly.toml](fly.toml).
+Application packaging and runtime are detailed in [Dockerfile](Dockerfile).
 Authentication to fly.io is enabled by a `FLY_API_TOKEN` [repository secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 The following commands were used to initialize the fly application.